 They know very well they cannot simply abolish Obamacare and then work on a replacement for it.
 Twenty-million-plus Americans who have health insurance now will lose it, and the private insurance companies to whom Obamacare delivered all these new paying customers will notice their loss.

 It will take at least a year, and more likely two or more, to come up with a replacement.
 And that replacement will have to look an awful lot like Obamacare, because those who would repeal it say its best feature is guaranteed coverage for pre-existing conditions.
 That guarantee makes certain that a person seeking to buy health insurance cannot be turned down because they already have a disease or disability.
-Without the requirement, insurance companies could refuse coverage to someone with, say, diabetes or cancer.
+Without the requirement, insurance companies could refuse coverage to someone with, say, diabetes or cancer, or anything else.
+What constitutes a “pre-existing condition” is decided by the insurance company.
 Someone with a pre-existing condition who, for example, lost employer-sponsored coverage would find it impossible to replace it.